wesen1/SCgemamod/README.md

 	make everything working with an empty server too (for example maptop) delservermap (mapname)
 	delfromrandomrot (mapname)
+	!autokick <cn> : in case of !ban not working properly

 current bugs:
 	can't vote that often : players can not vote very often